 Not all metrics and dimension work together, even in the API

 In this tutorial, we configured our report using the Google Analytics API.
 Google will let us build everything, but the report won’t run properly.
-Of course, creating a report that won’t actually run is frustrating, but I like to think of it as another learning opportunity.
+Of course, creating a report that won’t run is frustrating, but I like to think of it as another learning opportunity.

 As mentioned earlier in this post, the problems we’re having relate to the scope of the data we’re trying to query.